CritX/CPlusPlusProjects/README.md

 # CPlusPlusProjects
-This is basically where I have C++ Projects and stuff
+This is basically where I have C++ Projects and stuff.
+This is my solo project list.